ernstgross/xlsx2docx-byColumns/README.md

 This project is developed under MS-Windows using VSCode and was tested partly with WSL.

 Install dependencies for Python3 (on the cmd.exe or powershell.exe):

     py -3 -m pip install -r requirements.txt

 Run the script on MS-Windows via a small wrapper (to support the projects folder structure) on the cmd.exe or powershell.exe:

     .\xlsx2docx-byColumns_run_script.bat

 Install the dependency to build the additional standalone executable:

     py -3 -m pip install pyinstaller

 Build the additional standalone executable:

     pyinstaller src/xlsx2docx-byColumns.py --onefile --distpath ./build/dist --specpath ./build

+Alternatively to build the additional standalone executable run the small wrapper on the cmd.exe or powershell.exe:

+    .\xlsx2docx-byColumns_build_exe.bat

 Run the executable on MS-Windows via a small wrapper (to support the projects folder structure) on the cmd.exe or powershell.exe:

     .\xlsx2docx-byColumns_run_exe.bat

 ## Additional information sources